 When we get married, we hope that as we grow older those changes will be part of developing a deeper bond with one another, but that doesn't always happen.
 The reality many older Americans are confronting as they prepare to enter a new chapter of their lives is that they have, for better or worse, grown apart.

 Changing Priorities for Older Americans

 Sociologists studying divorce among people over 50 are finding new patterns in their reasons for divorce.
 Many couples are finding that they have simply drifted apart from one another and work better as friends than lovers.
 Others discover that after the children have grown and gone that they weren't the best match for one another after all.

 Many divorcing couples are finding that their goals have changed.
 As they face the twilight of their life, one partner may want to explore it, while another would rather simply be.

 The distinction between divorces among older and younger people is that divorce among older people is far less likely to be about bad behavior on the part of one spouse.
 More often older couples are divorcing because they have acknowledged that they have both changed and they don't want to be constrained by marriage that no longer fits who they are as people.

 A common issue among divorcing older couples is the division of assets.
 Our firm has helped many couples address property division issues in divorce.
-The attorneys at Hale Ball can also assist with other needed changes that come with divorce, including name change.
+The attorneys at HALE BALL MURPHY, PLC can also assist with other needed changes that come with divorce, including name change.
 This includes both traditional legal marriages and common law marriages.
 For more information about how we handle these kinds of cases, please visit our Fairfax complex property division page on our website.

 Use the contact form on this page to schedule a consultation, or call 703-591-4900.